exponea/exponea-react-native-sdk/documentation/AUTHORIZATION.md

 }).catch(error => console.log(error))
 ```

-Then an implementation of Authorization provider is needed.
-Provider has to be written in native code and differently for each platform.
+Additionally, developers must implement an authorization provider that provides a valid JWT token that encodes the relevant customer ID(s) and private API key ID.
+You must implement a different provider in native code for each platform.

+> ❗️
+>
+> Customer tokens must be generated by a party that can securely verify the customer's identity.
+Usually, this means that customer tokens should be generated during the application backend login procedure.
+When the customer identity is verified (using password, 3rd party authentication, Single Sign-On, etc.), the application backend should generate the customer token and send it to the device running the SDK.

+> 📘
+>
+> Refer to [Generating customer token](https://documentation.bloomreach.com/engagement/docs/customer-token#generating-customer-token) in the customer token documentation for step-by-step instructions to generate a JWT customer token.

 ### Android authorization provider

-First step is to implement an interface of `com.exponea.RNAuthorizationProvider` as in given example:
+First, implement the `com.exponea.RNAuthorizationProvider` interface as in the following example:

 ```java
 public class ExampleAuthProvider implements RNAuthorizationProvider {